adamheins/shadows/README.md

   bouncing off of other bodies subject to gravity and also shooting to propel others away (possibly to propel yourself as well?) and seeking to gather treasures
+* Inverted pendulum game (unrelated to these games really): free swing and hold, try to get a ball to some goal location

 ## References
 On residual policy learning: